NCAR/climate-primer-water/doc/ch3_baselines.rst

 the radar site. **Ground (or other) clutter:** Objects on or near the ground (buildings, hills, trees) can reflect radar signals, resulting in ground clutter that obscures or mimics precipitation signals, leading to inaccuracies.
 Most operational radar systems including the WSR-88D effectively filter out the ground echoes, limiting the impact of stationary clutter.
-However non-stationary clutter including vehicle and train traffic, sea surface clutter and clutter from wind farms cannot be filtered effectively leading to errors.
+However non-stationary clutter including vehicle and train traffic, sea-surface clutter and clutter from wind farms cannot be filtered effectively leading to errors.
-It is important to note that above-ground flying insects, birds and bats can also cause similar problems. **Elevation angle limitations:** The radar beam travels in a nearly straight line (it is typically refracted slightly towards the surface by the atmosphere), while the Earth curves away from it.
+It is important to note that above-ground flying insects, birds, and bats can also cause similar problems. **Elevation angle limitations:** The radar beam travels in a nearly straight line (it is typically refracted slightly towards the surface by the atmosphere), while the Earth curves away from it.
 At longer distances, this can cause the radar to overshoot lower-altitude precipitation, leading to errors in estimated rainfall close to the ground due to evaporation and the horizontal advection of the measured precipitation.
-Also at long ranges, part or all of the radar beam may be located above the 0 deg C level, so it is measuring the ice or melting ice above the rain and not the rain itself. **Range degradation:** The quality and accuracy of radar data decrease with distance due to the spreading of the radar beam and increasing altitude of observation.
+Also, at long ranges, part or all of the radar beam may be located above the 0 deg C level, so it is measuring the ice or melting ice above the rain and not the rain itself. **Range degradation:** The quality and accuracy of radar data decrease with distance due to the spreading of the radar beam and increasing altitude of observation.
 This makes long-range precipitation estimates less reliable. **Dependence on reflectivity:** Radar traditionally estimates